Knowinnovation/resources/_ideas_lab_guides/Optimal Venue Guidelines.md

 title: Optimal Venue Guidelines
 layout: default
 includeIn: administrator
+mode:
+- f2f
+- virtual
 language:
 - en-gb
 - en-us
 ---
-These recommendations are offered on the basis of our extensive experience in running innovation workshops.
-However, the specific requirements for each event will be defined in conjunction with your event”s project manager, so please treat these recommendations as broad guidelines.
+These recommendations are offered on the basis of our experience in running innovation workshops.
+However, the specific requirements for each event will be defined in conjunction with your event's project manager, so please treat these recommendations as broad guidelines.
 For a visual example of an ideal room layout, please see [[File(Ideal_Room_Layout.pdf)]].
 ### Meeting Rooms
  * A large main meeting room space with plenty of room to move around.
 A good rule of thumb: it should be twice the size necessary to seat everyone at small round tables.
 For instance, you need 1800-2200 ft^2^ (170-205 m^2^) for a workshop of 25-30 participants.
  * Carpeting on the floor to absorb sound